aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 **Optional Extra: RECRUIT AI FROM PLACED OBJECTS ON THE MAP.**

-1. You will need to place objects (I chose a statue Land_AncientStatue_01_F) around the map and mark them on the map in your mission.sqm file.
+1. You will need to place objects (I chose a statue Land_AncientStatue_01_F) around the map using M3Editor and mark them on the map in your mission.sqm file.

 Follow this tutorial by @BetterDeadThanZed: https://goo.gl/MZZ6ph